idaholab/moose/modules/doc/training/content/sqa/training/lead/sqa_release.md

 PLN-4005 details the necessary steps for performing the release which includes performing a final review of MOOSE or a MOOSE-based application.
-This review +must+ be performed by the Project Lead and is intended to ensure that all requirements are complete, accurate, and are satisifed and that all [!ac](SQA) documentation is correct and complete.
+This review +must+ be performed by the Project Lead and is intended to ensure that all requirements are complete, accurate, and are satisfied and that all [!ac](SQA) documentation is correct and complete.

 !---